SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 25 July 2024 - Enhancement - New remote access setting to restrict remote Cube access based on IP addresses [ID_40288]

-An enhancement has been made to the remote access settings in the Admin app, which allows you to restrict remote Cube access based on specified public IP addresses.
+An enhancement has been made to the remote access settings in the Admin app, which allows you to restrict remote Cube access per DMS based on specified public IP addresses.

 > [!TIP]
 > See also: [Controlling the remote access settings of a DMS in your organization](xref:Controlling_remote_access#controlling-the-remote-access-settings-of-a-dms-in-your-organization)